wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/research/_index.md

     content:
       title: Research
       text: |
-        We make and study semiconductor devices that convert, emit, and detect light.
-Our work connects materials chemistry, thin-film processing, and device physics — with the goal of understanding what limits performance and how to overcome it.
+        We study semiconductor devices that convert, emit, and detect light.
+Our work connects materials chemistry, thin-film processing, and device physics, with a focus on understanding what limits performance and how to improve it.
     design:
       columns: '1'